 Albert Exendine Mural

-By Artist Zach Cardoza
+By Artist Zach Cardoza with digital production support from Brooke Cardoza

 Mural Location: Cowan Hall at Otterbein University | 30 S. Grove Street Located on the South wall of Cowan Hall off W. Park St.